concordion/concordion/src/test/resources/spec/concordion/specificationType/markdown/MarkdownGrammar.markdown

 `[Display text](spec.html "c:run")`

 where `spec.html` is the name of the specification.
-Note that currently it has to be suffixed with `.html` rather than `.md`.

 To specify a custom runner, use: